jooney-ai/jooney-ai/README.md

 ```
 Nice to meet you all, I'm Korean
-I'm interested in How can human get helped with artificial inteligence
+I'm interested in How can human get helped with artificial intelligence
 Most using language 'Python'
 ```